Muhammed Zafar Iqbal: Academic

 After obtaining his PhD degree, Iqbal worked as a post-doctoral researcher at California Institute of Technology (Caltech) from 1983 to 1988 (mainly on Norman Bridge Laboratory of Physics).
 He then joined Bell Communications Research (Bellcore), a separate corporation from the Bell Labs (now Telcordia Technologies), as a research scientist.
 He left the institute in 1994.

-Upon returning to Bangladesh, Iqbal joined the faculty of the CSE department at SUST.
+According to Iqbal, he had always planned to return to Bangladesh.
+When, around 1992, he began seeking a teaching position at the University of Dhaka, he found the process labyrinthine.
+He eventually abandoned the idea of working there, and accepted an offer from SUST, where he joined the computer science and engineering department and became its head.

-Iqbal serves as the vice president of Bangladesh Mathematical Olympiad committee.
+Iqbal served as the vice president of Bangladesh Mathematical Olympiad committee until 2024.
 He played a leading role in founding the Bangladesh Mathematical Olympiad and popularized mathematics among Bangladeshi youths at local and international level.
 In 2011, he won the Rotary SEED Award for his contribution in the field of education.

 On 26 November 2013, Iqbal and his wife professor Haque applied for resignation soon after the university authority had postponed the combined admission test for the SUST and Jashore University of Science Technology.
 However they withdrew their resignation letters on the next day after the authority decided to go on with holding combined admission tests.

 To make the NCTB text book "easy" and "learner friendly", in November 2017, there was a new revision of the secondary education class 9-10 text books for 2018, whose six books were revised under Iqbal and Mohammad Kaykobad's leadership.
 He is also the first co-author and chief editor of multiple new NCTB text books of 2023 including class 7's text book "Science (Investigative Study)" where some lines and pictures were plagiarised from different websites including National Geographic Education Resource Library website and in case of Bangla Version of the text book, because of erroneous translation it was alleged that those texts were translated into Bangla "using Google Translate".
 Later he admitted the issue of plagiarism and admitted his fault as the chief editor.

 Literary

 Iqbal started writing stories at a very early age.
-He wrote his first short story at the age of seven.
-While studying at the University of Dhaka, Iqbal's story "Copotronic Bhalobasha" (Copotronic Love) was published in Weekly Bichitra.
-Later he rewrote the story and published it as a collection of stories titled Copotronic Sukh Dukho.
+He wrote his first science fiction short story at the age of seven.
+While studying at the University of Dhaka, Iqbal's story "Kopotronik Bhalobasha" ("Copotronic Love") was published in the weekly Bichitra.
+Later he wrote a series of Kopotronik stories and published them as a collection titled Copotronic Sukh Dukkhu.